ruuffian/git-pushall/README.md

 ### Requirements

 This requires the pushall.sh file to have execution priviliges, as well as git cli working and installed.
-Beyond that, there aren't any requirements that I can think of!
+Beyond that, there aren't any installation requirements that I can think of!
+Do keep in mind, since this script uses && to sequentially execute the git commands, it will execute them synchronously.
+This means that if one of them fails, the ones before it are still executed.
+So, if you commit your changes separately then try to use pushall, it will fail at the commit step and not execute the push command.